marinadunn/europa-chaos-ML/README.md

 2. Set up a new Python virtual environment

 It is recommended to create a new Python environment before installing packages and running the pipeline.
-All necessary package dependencies can be found in the `deps` directory.
+All necessary dependencies can be found in the `deps` directory.

 If running on a machine with CUDA GPU capability, run the following commands in a terminal:
 ```